ioam/svn-history/topographica-win/create_python_topo/README.txt

     click 'next' or 'finish' whenever prompted.

 (2) As suggested by the script file, check that the new python_topo\
     directory works.

+(3) Ensure python24.dll is present in python_topo\.
+If it's not (which
+    seems to happen sometimes if the python installer detects your system copy is the same as the one about to be installed), copy it in (from c:\windows\system32\).

-(3) If it does, turn it into a tar.gz file and commit to the repository
+(4) If the new python_topo\ works, turn it into a tar.gz file and
+    commit to the repository
     (topographica-win\common\python_topo.tar.gz)